UPS FAILURE – BIOTECHNOLOGY PLANT

-This multinational biotechnology facility suffered a UPS failure.
-We were tasked with identifying the critical single points of failure within the electrical distribution system using both state enumeration statistical analysis and failure mode evaluation analysis.
-Design mitigation to avoid waste in product was also required by the client.
+After suffering a UPS failure this multinational biotechnology facility tasked us with the job of identifying the critical single points of failure within the electrical distribution system.
+In order to do this we used both state enumeration statistical analysis and failure mode evaluation analysis.
+We then designed a mitigation process so they could avoid waste of the product in the future.